 Funded by / Ownership

-In 2018, Culture Minister Cheng Li-chiun announced that Public Television Service (PTS), Central News Agency (CNA), Radio Taiwan International (RTI), and Chinese Television System (CTS) will all be merged into one “media group.”
-They further report “The new organisation will also require substantial and sustainable funding from a public media development fund, potentially a mix of public, self-raised and private investment, which will eventually remove government funding.”
+In 2018, Culture Minister Cheng Li-chiun announced that Public Television Service (PTS), Central News Agency (CNA), Radio Taiwan International (RTI), and Chinese Television System (CTS) would all be merged into one “media group.”
+They further report, “The new organization will also require substantial and sustainable funding from a public media development fund, potentially a mix of public, self-raised and private investment, which will eventually remove government funding.”
 Revenue is derived through advertising.

 Analysis / Bias

 Currently, the President of Taiwan is Tsai Ing-wen, a member of the center-left Democratic Progressive Party and the first woman to be elected to the office.

 In review, CNA publishes articles with neutral language, such as “President Tsai unveils growth roadmap for southern Taiwan,” and reports with balance, representing both sides.
 For example, in the same article, they also publish the opposition KMT (Center-Right) presidential candidate Daniel Han Kuo-yu’s view, who is running against President Tsai Ing-wen.
 In another article that reports on same-sex marriage, little bias is present: “Taiwan records almost 1,200 gay marriages, 2 divorces since May 24”.

 Regarding sourcing, CNA’s media partners include the Associated Press, Reuters, Agence France-Presse, Deutsche Welle, and Bloomberg.
 However, articles often do not contain hyperlinks.
 When covering world news about the USA, they cover the former Trump admin with a neutral tone, such as in this: “Trump approves F-16 sale to Taiwan.”
 Scientifically, CNA is generally pro-science with news stories concerned about climate change.